The Axion ret-sync plugin enables the synchronization of IDA/GHIDRA instances with the

 [*] retsync init [>] programOpened: tm.sys imageBase: 0x1c0000000

 To synchronize an IDA/GHIDRA instance with Axion, you obviously need to load a binary used in the scenario.
-If you do not already have this binary, you can extract it from the scenario archive on the Project Manager server, in:
+If you do not already have this binary, you can extract it from the light filesystem of your scenario, in:

 Start the plugin in IDA using the shortcut